frj/mcp-demo/README.md

 ```

 Start the mcphost console to chat with the llm.
 Note this will trigger the
-downloading of the LLM model files with could take some time:
+downloading of the LLM model files which could take some time:
 ```bash
 docker-compose run --rm --build mcphost
 ```